 When many marketers consider the customer journey, they tend to focus on the following:

-- Which actions led to a conversion along the path
+- Which actions led to a conversion

 - Which touchpoints had the most influence along the way